- As low as $455/Night

 The Neighborhood:

 The Cannonborough neighborhood is an inviting downtown area that blends classic architecture with a modern lifestyle.
-From here, it's simple walking distance to historic locations and a selection of delicious eateries, cafes, and bakeries.
+From here, it's painless walking distance to historic locations and a selection of delicious eateries, cafes, and bakeries.

 Getting Around: